 The Wal-Mart Legal Diversity Scholarship was established through a gift from the Wal-Mart legal department to provide scholarships for deserving law students with diverse backgrounds.
 KU values diversity in its student body and believes that the intentional creation of a diverse learning environment is essential to achieving the university’s educational mission.
 The Wal-Mart Scholarship will assist the university and the School of Law in building that diverse community.

 The J.L.
 Weigand Jr. Notre Dame Legal Education Trust Scholarship was established in 2003 upon the death of Weigand, who left his entire estate to establish the trust.
-The trust provides the nation’s largest legal education scholarships in order to “actively promote excellence in legal education and to encourage the most scholastically qualified students who are long-term Kansas residents to remain in or return to Kansas to practice law.”
-The scholarships cover full tuition and fees, books, and room and board and are awarded to students entering the University of Kansas School of Law, Washburn University School of Law and the University of Notre Dame Law School.
+The trust provides scholarships in order to “actively promote excellence in legal education and to encourage the most scholastically qualified students who are long-term Kansas residents to remain in or return to Kansas to practice law.”
+The scholarships vary in amount, up to full tuition and fees, books, and room and board and are awarded to students entering the University of Kansas School of Law, Washburn University School of Law and the University of Notre Dame Law School.
 A Wichita native, Weigand received a bachelor’s from Notre Dame in 1954 and a law degree from Georgetown in 1962.
 He practiced law in Wichita until his retirement.
 Mr. Weigand died in 2002.